Pork Medallions in Green Peppercorn Sauce Recipe

 - 3. Stir in the broth, peppercorns and thyme.
 Bring to a boil over medium heat; cook for 8-10 minutes or until liquid is reduced to about 1 cup.
 Stir in cream and mustard.

 - 4. Return pork to the pan and bring to a boil.
-Reduce heat; simmer, uncovered, for 8-10 minutes or until a meat thermometer reads 160°, turning pork occasionally.
+Reduce heat; simmer, uncovered, for 8-10 minutes or until a thermometer reads 160°, turning pork occasionally.
 Yield: 6 servings.

 Editor's Note: Look for green peppercorns in spice shops.
 You may substitute a small amount of coarsely ground black peppercorns if desired.

 1 each: 270 calories, 14g fat (8g saturated fat), 96mg cholesterol, 375mg sodium, 5g carbohydrate (1g sugars, 0 fiber), 24g protein.